Getting to Know

 D. Is your financial house in order?
 Do you currently have any debt?
 Have you ever filed Bankruptcy?

 My Financial House is in order.
 We experienced some very trying times financially when we were newlywed and I have learned how to get things orderly.
-I do have roughly $12k school debt(from before salvation) and a car loan is my only debt.
+I do have roughly $12k school debt(from before salvation) and a car loan.

 16. Do you feel a Pastor should take time off each week?
 Why?
 How much?